diogoalmeidad/data-repository/05_git.md

  - Merge Commit: Created to tie two development histories together when they diverge - has more than one parent;
  - Shortname: A local repository can communicate with a remote repository when the LR has a connection to the RR.
 The connection has a name - shortname.
 Usually origin;
  - When you push a local branch to a remote repository, a remote branch is created, which has a remote-tracking branch which is a reference in a local repository to the commit a remote branch pointed at the last time - like a bookmark;
+ - To fully delete a branch you need to delete the remote branch, remote-tracking branch and local branch

 Commands: